websanco/liferay-learn/docs/dxp-cloud/latest/en/platform-services/backup-service/downloading-and-uploading-backups.md

 You can authenticate your request with basic authentication or a user access token.

-Note that token authentication is required if SSO is enabled You can retrieve this token from the cookie `access_token` and use it with the `dxpcloud-authorization` header.
+Note that token authentication is required if SSO is enabled.
+You can retrieve this token from the cookie `access_token` and use it with the `dxpcloud-authorization` header.

 Here's an example that uses token authentication with the upload API: